mpiasta-ca/pbp-api-test/README.md

 ### Initial Use

-For the first use, go through the setup process for the environment.
-In a future boot, your environment will already be setup, so it will only need to be launched.
+For the first use, vagrant will go through a longer setup process for the environment.
+In a future boot, your environment will already be setup, so it will launch quickly.
 How to setup:

 1. Download git repo into a local folder on your computer.